jewsroch/zwati/wp-content/plugins/flickr-set-slideshows/readme.txt

 == Plugin Setup ==
 To link the plugin to your Flickr account:

-1. Get your Flickr username; that is the name that appears in the top right-hand corner of the screen when you are logged in to Flickr (`Signed in as...`),
+1. Get your Flickr screen name; You can find your screen name on your Flickr account page [`http://www.flickr.com/account`](http://www.flickr.com/account "Flickr account or settings page"), under 'Your screen name',
 2. Get a Flickr API Key; the following Youtube video will tell you how: [http://www.youtube.com/watch?v=Lq1XRx6dsDU](http://www.youtube.com/watch?v=Lq1XRx6dsDU "Youtube video on how to obtain a Flickr API key")
 3. Go to your Wordpress dashboard,
 4. Go to **`Settings` > `Flickr set slideshows`**,
-5. Enter your Flickr username and API key,
+5. Enter your Flickr screen name and API key,
 6. Click `Save changes`

 The plugin is now ready to use.